How to Read a Baby Growth Chart During Your Child’s First 24 Months

 What Happens if My Baby Is Above or Below the Average?

-Most children fall between the 3rd and 97th percentiles on baby growth charts for head circumference, weight, and length (height).
-But if your child does not, know that there are many factors at play, and that your child’s provider will consider other developmental milestones and family genetics.
-Baby growth chart percentiles aren’t like an algebra exam.
-Just because your little one is in the 50th percentile doesn’t mean there’s a problem!
-In fact, that figure means your baby is right in the middle of the average.
-What’s more important is how your child grows over time.
-Plus, some families might have fast-growing babies, while others have slow and steady gainers.
 Regardless of what you see on your baby’s growth chart, try not to worry, and keep these individual differences in mind as you follow your child's development.
 If the healthcare provider determines that your baby is overweight, underweight, growing too fast, or growing too slowly, trust that your little one is in good care, and follow the provider’s recommendations.

 The Bottom Line

+Baby growth charts, whether for boys or girls, can be confusing at first glance.
+In the end, it’s always best to look at your baby’s growth chart percentiles together with their healthcare provider over time and to avoid comparing your child to others.
 Instead, focus on all the growing your little one is doing!
 And, if your baby’s healthcare provider says they’re on the right track, you can take pride in your child’s progress regardless of the value on the chart.
-In fact, you’ll probably be delighted (and maybe even a little surprised) when you see how big your baby is now compared to the day they were born.
+You’ll probably be delighted (and maybe even a little surprised) when you see how big your baby is now compared to the day they were born.
 Your little one is a moving, grooving, and growing machine, and there’s so much to look forward to, such as watching them start to crawl and walk, hearing those first laughs, and helping them develop those fine motor skills.
 As your baby hits milestone after milestone, reward yourself for all your hard work with our Pampers Club App.

 How we wrote this article The information in this article is based on the expert advice found in trusted medical and government sources, such as the American Academy of Pediatrics and the American College of Obstetricians and Gynecologists.
 You can find a full list of sources used for this article below.
 The content on this page should not replace professional medical advice.
 Always consult medical professionals for full diagnosis and treatment.